When higher-level players develop and use their pickleball serve as more of a weapon, the return of serve becomes more important.

-As the pickleball serve becomes more of a weapon, the return of serve has greater importance.
-It can help players neutralize a powerful serve and can even be a powerful tool in and of itself.
+It can help players neutralize a powerful serve and can even be a powerful tool itself, particularly in the singles game.

 Tips for a strong return of serve

-Singles players can use the return of serve to set up a strong offensive play or as a defensive tactic to cut off the ability for their opponent to hit a strong passing shot.
+Singles players can use the return of serve to set up a strong offensive play or as a defensive tactic to cut off their opponent's ability to hit a strong passing shot.

-In either scenario, there are a few key considerations to make when hitting a return of serve.
+In either scenario, there are a few key considerations to make:

 - Depth.
-Above all, depth determines how good your return is.
+Above all, depth determines the success of your return.
 You should aim all your returns deep toward the baseline.
 If you hit a short return, you allow your opponent to gain the net advantage, giving them many angles to end the point.

 - Play to the middle.
 The more angle you put on the ball, the greater the opportunity for your opponent to hit an angled passing shot.
 If your opponent shows their ability to hit hard-angled passing shots, aim your returns to the middle of the court.